zBritva/PowerBI-visuals-docs/docs/concepts/filter-api.md

 }
 ```

-`TupleValueType` is array also and each element of arrays represents a condition for one concrete column.
+`TupleValueType` is also an array and each element of arrays represents a condition for one concrete column.

 Complete example: